Debt Service Coverage Ratio: No-Income Mortgage Loan

-The DSCR lets the lender know how to determine a borrower’s ability to pay off their DSCR mortgage.
+The debt service coverage ratio lets the lender know how to determine a borrower’s ability to pay off their DSCR mortgage.
 Lenders must forecast how much a real estate property can rent for so that they can predict a property’s rental value.

 If you have a DSCR of less than 1.0, it means that a property has the potential for negative cash flow.
-DSCR loans can still be made on properties with less than a 1 ratio however they usually are purchase loans with home improvements / upgrades / remodeling to be made to increase the monthly rent or for homes with high equity and potential for higher rents in the future.
-You also can potentially get the property above a 1.0 ratio with a DSCR interest only loan.
+DSCR loans can still be made on properties with less than a 1 ratio however they usually are purchase loans with home improvements, upgrades, or remodeling to be made to increase the monthly rent or for homes with high equity and potential for higher rents in the future.
+You also can potentially get the property above a 1.0 ratio with a DSCR interest-only loan.